The Suburban Revitalisation Program was supported by the Office for Suburban Development.

 Targeted Revitalisation Investments

-Learn more about the projects underway in these areas on the Targeted Revitalisation Investments page.
+Learn more about the projects in these areas on the Targeted Revitalisation Investments page.

 Concept image of Springvale Boulevard.